If you’re wondering what sort of credit limit you can expect and whether it’ll increase, we’ve answered your questions here.

 What credit limit can I expect when I open my account?

-With the Ocean credit card, you can expect a minimum credit limit of £200 and a maximum limit of £1,500.
-The limit you receive will be based on a number of things, like your credit history, how much disposable income you have and the amount of debt you’re already currently managing.
+With the Ocean Credit Card, you can expect a minimum credit limit of £200 and a maximum limit of £8,000.
+The limit you receive will be based on a number of things, like your credit history, how much disposable income you have, and the amount of debt you’re already managing.

 Will I receive a credit limit increase with my Ocean Credit Card?

-Yes.
-You may be offered credit limit increases on your Ocean Credit Card.
-You’re more likely to be offered a credit limit increase if you’ve shown you’re a responsible borrower.
+You may be offered credit limit increases on your Ocean Credit Card if you’re eligible for them.
+You can increase your chances of being offered a credit limit increase by showing you’re a responsible borrower.
 To do this, you should:

-- Repay more than the minimum payment due – if you can
+• Repay more than the minimum payment due (if possible)

-Do I have to accept a limit ?
+Do I have to accept a higher limit?

-A higher credit limit can come in handy for emergencies or protecting the cost of larger purchases.
-Just remember, it also means you can run up a bigger balance, which could take longer to pay back and cost more in interest.
-Only accept a limit increase offer if you’re confident you can manage a larger credit limit and you’ve been borrowing responsibly for a decent length of time (like six months or more).
+A higher credit limit can come in handy for emergencies or spreading the cost of larger purchases.
+But, it also means you can run up a bigger balance, which could take longer to pay back and cost more in interest.
+Before you accept a limit increase offer, make sure you’re confident you can manage a larger credit limit.

 If you’ve been offered a higher limit and you’re worried you’ll spend more than you can afford, don’t worry.
 You’ll always have the chance to turn down a credit limit increase if you don’t want it, before it gets applied to your account.
 This won’t affect your eligibility to be considered for future credit limit increases.